Makinilla-maker/Engine3D/README.md

 - Mouse wheel should zoom in and out
 - Right Click to delete the GameObject in hierarchy

-In Asset List:
-- Can create folders with the button "Create folders"
-- Once you have selected a folder, you can delete it by pressing DELETE.

 ## GitHub
 https://github.com/Makinilla-maker/Engine3D